adedamola26/data-pipeline-4-online-retail/README.md

 ### Chain breakdown

-I arranged the first four tasks the way I did to test if there could be any improvement in DAG runtime.
+I arranged the first four tasks the way I did to test if there could be any improvement in the DAG's runtime.
 The result: no significant improvement noticed.
-Regardless, I stuck with the solution.
+Nevertheless, I stuck with the solution.

 `download_dataset` and `create_empty_bq_dataset` can successfuly run in parallel because they are independent of each other. `create_country_table` is downstream only to `create_empty_bq_dataset` while `preprocess_date_field` is downstream only to `download_dataset`.
-Once the first four tasks run successfully, `upload_csv_to_gcs` gets queued, with each subsequent task being downstream to the previous one.
+Once the first four tasks run successfully, `upload_csv_to_gcs` gets queued and each subsequent task is downstream to the previous one.

 To learn more about the function of each task, keep reading.